riceric22/riceric22.github.io/index.md

 ### Research

 How can we make sure that deep learning models are actually doing what we want them to do?
 I study  the foundations of robust and reliable machine learning: how to understand, debug, and guarantee the behavior of machine learning models.
-My research interests span machine learning, optimization, and robustness, and in order to develop principled methods with an eye towards scalability and practicality in real-world settings.
+My research interests span machine learning, optimization, and robustness, in order to develop principled methods with an eye towards scalability and practicality in real-world settings.

 **Provable guarantees for deep networks** Adversarial examples have established that deep networks are exceedingly brittle, and are not robust to small targeted perturbations.
 Empirical defenses and attacks are prone to blind spots, leading to unreliable robustness estimates.
 Instead, we derived scalable, provable defenses which provides a differentiable, guaranteed bound on the output of a network that can be used to train convolutional networks with robustness guarantees.